 Shedding the Spotlight on Anime Author Aneko Yusagi

 Little is known about Aneko Yusagi, famed author of the beloved light novel named The Rising of the Shield Hero.
-As his list of volumes continues to grow throughout the years, so does the increasing curiosity of his readers.
-Readers and journalists alike have gone through lengths to get to know the author of this popular series.
-Often being rejected by the writer himself for interviews and comments on his works.
+As their list of volumes has continued to grow throughout the years, so has the curiosity of their readers.
+Readers and journalists alike have gone through lengths to get to know the author of this popular series; the writer often rejecting interviews and comments on their work.

-Considered as a highly private person despite his popularity and influence in the country.
-Many readers and avid supporters are baffled by how a famous entity managed to conceal his identity from the public.
+Despite their popularity and influence in the country, they remain a highly private person.
+The ability of a famous entity to conceal their identity from the public has baffled many readers and avid supporters.
 The gender of the author is also questioned over and over again.
 With readers and viewers alike speculating how gender and sexuality play into the overall storyline and development of the light novels.

 Yusagi’s light novels, The Rising of the Shield Hero, remain relevant in today’s modern times.
-Primarily because it sheds light on the struggles of a young man and his aspiration of becoming a hero.
-Amidst the countless challenges thrown at him.
-It tackles dark and sinister matters.
-Which forces readers and viewers alike not only to look within themselves but also view the world around them with a different perspective.
+Primarily because they shed light on the struggles of a young man and his aspiration of becoming a hero.
+Amidst the countless challenges thrown at him, they tackle dark and sinister matters.
+This forces readers and viewers alike not only to look within themselves but also view the world around them with a different perspective.

-As Yusagi’s light novels continue to enjoy successes and acclaims with the public.
-Let us center our discussion around the anime author Aneko Yusagi and his contributions in the world of anime.
+Yusagi’s light novels continue to enjoy success and acclaims with the public.
+Let us center our discussion around the anime author, Aneko Yusagi, and their contributions in the world of anime.

 Who is Aneko Yusagi?

 Aneko Yusagi was reportedly born in the Kanagawa Prefecture from the Kanto region in Japan.
 A number of dedicated anime sites and forums reveal that Aneko held a special interest for reading and playing games.
-Later on, the author explored these themes and avenues and these interests were translated into his works.
+Later on, the author explored these themes and avenues and these interests translated into their work.

-While Yusagi’s creations are marketed towards boys and the male market, it is unclear what the author’s gender is.
+While Yusagi’s creations are marketed towards boys and the male market, the author’s gender remains unclear.
 A quick search on the Internet yields little to no results.
-With audiences being confused about calling the writer with male or female pronouns.
-Although there is insufficient information that points to this.
-Some viewers and fans of the franchise believe that the writer is a woman.
+Audiences don’t know whether to use male or female pronouns for the author.
+Although there is insufficient information that points to this, some viewers and fans believe that the writer is a woman.

 To be clear, Aneko Yusagi is a pen name.
-This pseudonym has been linked to speculations about the author.
-Being a woman, saying the ‘ko’ in Aneko Yusagi’s name is feminine and usually denoted for women in society.
+This pseudonym arose speculations about the author.
+Saying the ‘ko’ in Aneko Yusagi’s name is feminine and usually denoted for women in society.
 ‘Aneko’ also means ‘older sister’ in Japanese.
 Which may be partly the reason why individuals are quick to assume that the novelist is really a woman.

-Far from being a traditional Japanese name.
-The leanings of this pseudonym may be attributed to a variety of factors.
-With the most popular reason as the name-bearing interest for the user.
-Yusagi’s case seemingly bears similarities to another writer named Natsume Akatsuki.
-Who for the longest time was considered to a woman primarily because his name sounded feminine.
+The pen name is not a traditional Japanese name.
+The leanings of this pseudonym may relate to a variety of factors.
+Yusagi’s name seemingly bears similarities to another writer named Natsume Akatsuki.
+Who for the longest time was considered to be a woman primarily because his name sounded feminine.

 Worlds Created by Aneko Yusagi

-Yusagi is the creator of The Rising of the Shield Hero.
-Prior to the light novel series achieving unparalleled heights in the anime industry.
-The author initially started posting his creations on Shosetsuka ni Naro.
-A user-generated website created by Yusuke Umezaki in 2004 which publishes novels for a variety of readers.
-The web novel was initially titled as Let’s Become a Novelist.
+Yusagi is the creator of The Rising of the Shield Hero, written prior to the light novel series achieving unparalleled heights in the anime industry.
+The author initially started posting their creations on Shosetsuka ni Naro.
+This user-generated website, created by Yusuke Umezaki in 2004, publishes novels for a variety of readers.
+The web novel was initially titled Let’s Become a Novelist.

 The task of enhancing the storyline went mainly to Yusagi, while Media Factory tapped another artist by the name of Seira Minami to illustrate the series.
-After enjoying a period of success, the novel series was then adapted to a manga series by Aiya Kyu, also published by Media Factory.
+After enjoying a period of success, Aiya Kyu adapted the novel series to a manga series, also published by Media Factory.
 In total, 22 volumes have been published as of June 25, 2019.
-Meanwhile, One Peace Books, it’s North American counterpart, successfully published the first volume by September 15, 2015.
+Meanwhile, One Peace Books, its North American counterpart, successfully published the first volume by September 15, 2015.

 The Rising of the Shield Hero follows the story of Naofumi Iwatani, an Otaku from Japan who spends the majority of his time playing video games and manga.
 One day, Naofumi discovers that he has been chosen to save the world and that he has been transported to a parallel universe.
-Here, he learns the art of wielding weapons, particularly the shield has been assigned to.
+Here, he learns the art of wielding weapons, particularly his assigned shield.

-Undergoing a series of difficulties – including being betrayed by some of his closest people – Naofumi goes on a journey to rise towards his destiny as the Shield Hero.
+Undergoing a series of difficulties – including betrayal by some of his closest people – Naofumi goes on a journey to rise towards his destiny as the Shield Hero.

 Humble Beginnings and Inspiration

-In a 2015 interview with One Peace Books, Yusagi revealed that his original concept of heroes was largely inspired by heroes in the stories he read.
-Rather than being inspired by people he knew in real life, Yusagi sought inspiration and connection with characters he felt he identified with.
-From there, he fashioned characters of his own which aimed to capture his unique point of view.
+In a 2015 interview with One Peace Books, Yusagi revealed that heroes in the stories they read largely inspired their original concept of heroes.
+Rather than finding inspiration from people they knew in real life, Yusagi sought connection with characters they felt they identified with.
+From there, they fashioned characters of their own which aimed to capture their unique point of view.

-His fondness of playing games, such as Ragnarok Online, also translated towards his works, with the main protagonist Naofumi bearing a similar love for games and manga.
-The author also wrote Naofumi in a multidimensional way, portraying imperfect characteristics and personalities that perfectly captures what it is to be human.
+Yusagi’s fondness of playing games, such as Ragnarok Online, also translated towards their work, with the main protagonist, Naofumi, bearing a similar love for games and manga.
+The author also wrote Naofumi in a multidimensional way, portraying imperfect characteristics and personalities that perfectly capture what it is to be human.

-Despite meeting only a for a brief period of time, Aneko asked the anime makers to portray the heroes in their own light.
-Rather than demonizing them and being seen as villains who were only after power.
-In his meeting with The Rising of the Shield Hero’s director Takao Abo revealed how the author highlighted the need to show morality through the characters, and by extension, morality’s potential effects on people.
+Despite meeting for only a brief period of time, Aneko asked the anime makers to portray the heroes in their own light.
+Rather than demonizing them as villains who were only after power.
+In a meeting with The Rising of the Shield Hero’s director, Takao Abo revealed how the author highlighted the need to show morality through the characters, and by extension, morality’s potential effects on people.

-Today, the animated series is able to reach not just a local audience in Japan, but also a more expansive audience in North America.
-The series has reportedly been approved for a second and third season.
-As announced by the creators during the recently concluded 2019 Crunchyroll Expo.
+Today, the animated series reaches not just a local audience in Japan, but also a more expansive audience in North America.
+The creators announced the series’ approval for a second and third season during the recently concluded 2019 Crunchyroll Expo.

-Even though the light novel series, manga series, and anime adaptation were received well in Japan.
-The show garnered flak within its North American audience for how it depicted slavery.
+The light novel series, manga series, and anime adaptation performed well in Japan.
+However, the show garnered flak within its North American audience for how it depicted slavery.
 Surprisingly, creators of the show state that the same story did not create a big stir among their local audience.

-This controversy gave rise to allegations with the author being a man due to his sexist remarks and leanings throughout the whole storyline.
+This controversy gave rise to allegations of the author being a man due to their sexist remarks and leanings throughout the whole storyline.
 With a particular focus on Naofumi and his enslavement of Raphtalia.
 The season premiere also showed false accusations of rape.
-Which further added fuel to the fire as it seemingly sets a negative precedent towards the whole series.
+This further added fuel to the fire as it seemingly sets a negative precedent towards the whole series.

 Such themes and representations brought discussions from different sides.
-Particularly questioning the gender of the novelist and how his possible gender assignment played into crafting and weaving the whole storyline.
-Albeit embroiled in controversy.
-The series and the light novels captured Aneko Yusagi’s intention to put morality at its core.
-Thus paving way more intellectual discussions in the future.
+Particularly questioning the gender of the novelist and how their possible gender assignment played into crafting and weaving the whole storyline.
+Albeit embroiled in controversy, the series captured Aneko Yusagi’s intention to put morality at its core.
+Thus paving the way for more intellectual discussions in the future.

-Though no one knows who anime author Aneko Yusagi really is.
-There is no doubt that the world and the community he created still plays a crucial role today.
-In many ways, his novels paved way for reader and viewers alike to look beyond what meets the eye.
+No one knows who anime author Aneko Yusagi really is.
+But, there is no doubt that the world and the community they created still plays a crucial role today.
+In many ways, their novels paved the way for reader and viewers alike to look beyond what meets the eye.

 What do you think about this piece?
-Do you believe that his gender plays a significant role in the trajectory of his story?
+Do you believe that gender plays a significant role in the trajectory of this story?